cminyard/gensio/README.rst

     and measure the throughput on the channel.
 The received data from perf is information about the channel throughput.

+conacc
+    A gensio accepter that takes a gensio stack string as a parameter.
+    This lets you use a gensio as an accepter.
+When conacc is started, it opens the gensio, and when the gensio opens it reports a new child for the accepter.
+When the child closes it attempts to open the child again and go through the process again (unless accepts have been disabled on conacc).

 These are all documented in detail in gensio(5).
 Unless otherwise stated, these all are available as accepters or connecting gensios.